 Watch Servicing Costs and When It’s Actually Worth It

-Probably should have led with this section, honestly.
-A complete overhaul involves far more than most owners realize.
-The watchmaker first opens the case, removes the movement, and completely disassembles it, often 100-200 individual components depending on complications.
-Each part goes into an ultrasonic cleaning bath to remove old lubricants and debris.
-Parts are inspected under magnification for wear, replacing anything beyond tolerance.
+A complete overhaul is far more than a battery-and-clean.
+The watchmaker opens the case, removes the movement, and fully disassembles it — often 100 to 200 individual components depending on complications.
+Every part goes through an ultrasonic cleaning bath to strip old lubricants and debris, then gets inspected under magnification, with anything worn beyond tolerance replaced.

 When Servicing Is Worth Every Penny